-Being intoxicated (by drugs, alcohol or any other substance) does not automatically mean that you cannot consent to sexual activity.
-However, a person cannot consent if they are incapable of communicating their free and voluntary agreement to sexual activity because of intoxication.
+Using drugs, alcohol or any other substance does not automatically mean that you cannot consent to sexual activity.
+However, if a person is intoxicated to a level that they are incapable of communicating their free and voluntary agreement to sexual activity, they cannot consent.
 A person who is unconscious or asleep cannot consent.